 As you consume whole leaves, matcha contains a more potent source of vitamins and minerals, compared to steeped green tea.
 Matcha is most famous for its polyphenol compounds called catechins, a type of antioxidant linked to protection against heart disease and cancer, improved blood sugar regulation, blood pressure regulation and anti-aging.
 One of these polyphenols, epigallocatechin gallate (EGCG), has also been shown to boost metabolism and slow the growth of cancer cells.

 4. Not all matcha is created equal

 A high-quality tasting matcha should be bright green in colour.
 You should be able to detect subtle grassy and ocean air notes and possibly sweet tail notes of cocoa and berry fruits.
 The tea should provide a full mouth feel, taste rich and pleasant.
 There are varying grades of matcha available for different usage.
 For example, I would always suggest using a culinary grade for cooking, as opposed to a tasting (ceremonial) grade matcha.

 Only green tea powder manufactured in the style described above has earned the right to be called matcha otherwise it is green tea powder.
 The flavour and nutrient profile will differ significantly between these products.

 5. Steeped in tradition

-My preferred choice when it comes to this tea is DōMatcha® Organic Ceremonial Grade as it is a superior representation of this traditional and famous Japanese tea and can be purchased at The Steepery Tea Co.
+I am so pleased to have sourced a beautiful single cultivar matcha for The Steepery Tea Co., Okumidori Matcha.
+It is a superior representation of this traditional and famous Japanese tea.
 I encourage you to research and sample many matcha products as you will find unique aroma and flavour profiles in every one.